zhullyb/monyhar/monyhar/docs/infra/new_builder.md

 The scheduler is responsible for triggering CI / waterfall builders.

-Chromium's scheduler Starlark configuration is intermixed with the [builder definitions][23].
+Monyhar's scheduler Starlark configuration is intermixed with the [builder definitions][23].
-Chromium's generated scheduler configuration is [here][12].
+Monyhar's generated scheduler configuration is [here][12].
 Scheduler's configuration schema is [here][11].

 ##### Poller